-- A. The change in circumstances which has occurred since the filing of the petition which has eliminated the need for a conservatorship; - B. Any transfers of property by the proposed conservatee since the filing of the petition
+A. The change in circumstances since the filing of the petition that has eliminated the need for a conservatorship;

-(including, but not limited to, purchases, sales, gifts and declarations of trust), or, in the alternative, a statement that no single such transaction by the conservatee exceeded \$500.00, and the aggregate of such transactions during the period did not exceed \$3,000.00; and
+B. Any transfers of the proposed conservatee's property since the filing of the petition (including, but not limited to, purchases, sales, gifts and declarations of trust), or, in the alternative, a statement that no single such transaction regarding the proposed conservatee's property exceeded \$500.00, and the aggregate of such transactions during the period did not exceed \$3,000.00; and